 Weather forecast builder for the Via Francigena: Calais → Lausanne

-• Frequent rain, overcast skies, and intermittent light snow or freezing rain dominate; lows often dip below freezing, with occasional sunny breaks.
+• Winter: Frequent rain with overcast skies, intermittent sunny spells, episodes of light snow or freezing rain, and lows often below freezing, especially east.

 Looking for inspiration?